 - A search is done in Studio Server and Assets Server for the latest revision of the Digital article.

-- When a result is found in Studio Server (for example because the article was already restored by another user), that article is opened in Studio; the article in Assets Server is then not restored.
+- When a result is found in Studio Server (for example because the article was already opened by another user), that article is opened in Studio; no actions take place in Assets Server.

 - The files are assigned their original properties as much as possible.
 Take note of the following: